form landmark role can be used to identify a group of elements on a page that provide equivalent functionality to an HTML form.

 <form> element is sufficient to tell assistive technologies that there is a form.

-form landmark identifies a region that contains a collection of items and objects that, as a whole, combine to create a form when no other named landmark is appropriate (e.g.
+form landmark identifies a region of content that contains a collection of items and objects that, as a whole, combine to create a form when no other named landmark is appropriate (e.g.

-<form>element will automatically communicate a section has a role of
+<form> element will automatically communicate a section of content as a

-formlandmark when it has an accessible name.
+form landmark, if it is provided an accessible name.
 Developers should always prefer using the correct semantic HTML element over using ARIA.

 Use the HTML